salamander2/RaspberryPi/Linux_Commands.md

 ## How to copy/backup Raspberry Pi SD card.
 This assumes that you are using a Linux computer _(so it's mostly a handy reference for me!)_
+:x: This must be to the same size SD card, and probably the same manufacturer too. :bangbang:

 1. Find where the SD card is located.
 Normally it is at **/dev/sdb** , so this is what I'm using in this example.
 Make sure that it is not mounted `df -h`
 2. Change to the directory where you want to store the backups (e.g. on a USB drive or /home/yourname/RPI_backup )